 Milton married his high school sweetheart, Christina (Tina) Lorenz, in 1988 and they have two sons, who are graduates from Colonel Richardson High School and both attended Chesapeake College.
 Milton has been very involved in coaching and supporting numerous local sports that both sons were active participants.
 Milton is a past member of the Idlewild Ruritan Club, and the Federalsburg Lions Club, a Chanel Marker, Inc. Board Member, a past member of the Provident State Bank Advisory Board, and is a member of the class of 2007 of Leadership Maryland.

-L. Nash McMahan (2010-2020)
+L. Nash McMahan (2010-2025)

-Mr. McMahan is a third generation McMahan owner in the family business Tri Gas & Oil Co., Inc., a 50 year old petroleum/propane marketer headquartered in Federalsburg, Md.
-He currently is Past President of the Mid Atlantic Propane Gas Association, newly elected to the Mid Atlantic Petroleum Dealers Association Board of Directors, serves M&T Bank-Mid Atlantic on their Directors Advisory Council and is a Committee Chair for the Chesapeake College Foundation Board.
+Past Chair of the Chesapeake College Board of Trustees, Mr. McMahan is a third generation McMahan owner in the family business Tri Gas & Oil Co., Inc., a 55 year old petroleum/propane marketer headquartered in Federalsburg, Md.
+He currently is Past President of the Mid Atlantic Propane Gas Association, is elected to the Mid Atlantic Petroleum Dealers Association Board of Directors, and serves M&T Bank-Mid Atlantic on their Directors Advisory Council.
 He served on the Board of Directors for Caroline Chamber of Commerce, the Mid Shore Council on Family Violence and represented Caroline County on the Maryland Chamber of Commerce Board.
 Due to the nature of the business he frequents Annapolis during session and is involved with industry associations and serves on various committees.